SomeRanDev/reflaxe/README.md

 &nbsp;

 ## `compiler.hxml` Sample
 The Haxe project that uses your library must first add it to their `.hxml` file.
-Next the "requireDefine" from the "options" object (as seen above) should be defined to tell Reflaxe to export this project to your target.
-Finally, the "outputDirDefineName" must be defined to select the directory of filename of the output as would be done with any other Haxe target.
+This will cause the Haxe project to use your custom compiler target.
+All that is left is to define the "outputDirDefineName" define to configure the directory or filename of the output for your compiler target.

-If "requireDefine" and "outputDirDefineName" are the same (as seen in the example above), only the "outputDirDefineName" needs to be used.

 ```hxml
 # your target will be used when your lib is included